hannako/CV/README.md

 ##Jessica Jones

 I am a junior full stack developer, available for immediate start.
 I love clean code, being useful, and solving problems.
 I have an MSc in Science Media Production, a BSc in genetics and a shiny new GCSE in Astronomy.

-###About

-Circa June 2016, I packed a successful 15-year career as a freelance TV producer onto a one-way space probe destined for the outer rim.
-I used to specialize in science, engineering and food shows (my very own niche) and worked for the BBC, C4, Discovery and National Geographic in London and New York City.
+I used to specialize in science, engineering and food shows (my very own niche) and worked for the BBC, C4, Discovery and National Geographic...but

+I packed a successful 15-year career as a freelance TV producer onto a one-way space probe destined for the outer rim.

 #Skills